Chief Economist, Global Director of Economic Research, Bloomberg LP

 Jeff Hardison is VP of marketing at Lytics, a customer data platform for media companies.
 Before Lytics, Jeff was director of marketing at Hewlett Packard Enterprise's marketing-technology division and VP of marketing at Meridian, a mobile-app platform.
 Prior to his marketing career, Hardison worked in publishing.

 After nearly 10 years at CQ Roll Call, including the sale and transition of CQ Roll Call from The Economist Group to FiscalNote, Meg Hargreaves founded Rush River Media, a new consultancy that draws on her 30 years of experience in the information industry.
 Meg has worked for some of the largest B2B information companies in the industry and is currently Chair of the SIIA Board of Directors and a past President of the SIPA Board of Directors.
-As Chief Operating Officer / SVP at CQ Roll Call, Washington’s most respected non-partisan media company covering Capitol Hill, Meg oversees a wide range of business operations in support of the company’s legislative tracking, news, analysis and advocacy software products.
-Meg also serves on The Economist Group’s Charitable Trust and 401(k) Committees (Chair).
-Prior to CQ Roll Call, Meg served simultaneously as President & Publisher of Pike & Fischer and Vice President & Publisher of BNA Subsidiaries, LLC, both now part of Bloomberg BNA.
-Prior to her tenure at BNA, Meg was Vice President of Publishing and Content Development for global competitive intelligence aggregator MarketResearch.com, where she led editorial, product development, marketing and sales activity.
-Prior to MarketResearch.com, Meg developed political, legislative and regulatory information products and services for LexisNexis, a member of the Reed-Elsevier global publishing family.
-She started her career as a Research Assistant in the Washington Affairs department of McGraw-Hill.
-Meg has BAs in communications and history from the University of Scranton and lives in Washington, DC with her partner Michael and their dog, Boo Radley.
+As Chief Operating Officer / SVP at CQ Roll Call, Washington’s most respected, non-partisan media company, Meg oversaw a wide range of business operations in support of the company’s news, legislative tracking and advocacy SaaS businesses.
+She also served on The Economist Group’s Charitable Trust, Global Real Estate and 401(k) Committees (Chair).
+Prior to CQ Roll Call, Meg was President & Publisher of Pike & Fischer and VP & Publisher of BNA Subsidiaries, LLC, both now part of the Bloomberg Information Group.
+Prior to her 6+ years at BNA/Bloomberg, Meg was VP of Publishing & Content Development for global competitive intelligence aggregator MarketResearch.com, where she led editorial, product development, marketing and sales.
+Prior to MarketResearch.com, Meg developed political, legislative and regulatory products and services for LexisNexis (RELLX).
+She started her career on K Street in the Government Affairs office of McGraw-Hill.
+Meg is a graduate of the University of Scranton and lives in Alexandria, Virginia with her partner, Michael Keegan and their dog, Boo Radley.
 Meg and Michael travel frequently to Central America and the Caribbean where they build homes for the less fortunate.

 As President of the fastest-growing division of Freeman, Dan is creating a bold, fresh culture at FreemanXP – one that leverages technology, expertise, access, and business acumen to uncover unique insights into the audiences, industries and marketplaces of our clients.
 By connecting these perspectives into a cohesive strategy, FreemanXP is driving superior face-to-face marketing experiences that grow our clients’ brands and businesses like never before.